1ScottWright/Mortality_Project/README.md

 Currently, I have obtained drug abuse rates by sex and age category from the Department of Health and Human Services.
 This information is contained in pdf tables.
 I have not yet loaded this information into the notebook.

 I will also need, at some point, population data so that the raw mortality study infomration can be combined into age groupings.
 I plan to either use the CDC Wonder database to get this information or obtain the inforamtion from the Census Bureau.

+Time permitting, I will also incorporate overall health statistics into the analysis.
+For example, total dollars spent, per capita, on health care, percentage of population covered by health insurance, etc.

 ### Project Status
 Currently, I am still obtaining data and thinking through the methodology.